How to Retouch Fly-Away Hair in Portrait Photos

 Again, you can use the Blend Modes to further refine your retouching.

-Unfortunately, Healing Brush doesn’t do well when the target area is too close to a hard line, like the edge of someone’s head.
+Unfortunately, Healing Brush doesn’t do well when the target area is too to a hard line, like the edge of someone’s head.
 You’ll get a blurred bleed, and it looks messy.
 In this case, the Clone Stamp tool may be better suited; adjust the brush’s hardness to match the transition.

 Blurred bleed produced by the Healing BrushBlurred bleed produced by the Healing BrushBlurred bleed produced by the Healing Brush

-You can what the Healing Brush can do when it gets close to a high-contrast edge.
+You can see what the Healing Brush can do when it gets close to a high-contrast edge.
 This can happen even if your brush is tiny.

 How to Adjust Your Brush Settings